 Top Things to Know

-The best OWB holster for concealment in 2026 is the Tulster Contour, specifically for its asymmetrical molded wings that pull the grip into the body.
-For carriers who need adjustability, the Vedder LightTuck OWB is the top versatile choice.
-Maximum concealment requires a ride height under 0.75 inches above the belt line and a 10 to 15 degree forward cant, paired with a rigid 1.5-inch gun belt.
+The best OWB holster for concealment in 2026 is the Tulster Contour, whose asymmetrical molded wings pull the grip tight to the body.
+For adjustability, the Vedder LightTuck OWB leads.
+Concealment-grade OWB needs a ride height under 0.75 inches, a 10 to 15 degree forward cant, and a rigid 1.5-inch gun belt.

 Related: OWB Holster Concealment Guide for Everyday Carry